mkner/robo-pid/README.md

-rtd_sphinx_project.py name has to match name set in py
+this code file name rtd_sphinx_project.py name has to match name set in pyproject.toml to get RTD build